epam/edp-install/docs/roadmap.md

 ### Java 17

 EDP supports two LTS versions of Java: 8 and 11.
 The goal is to provide [Java 17 (LTS)](https://jdk.java.net/17/){target=_blank} support.

+!!! success "EDP Release 3.2.1"
+    CI Pipelines for [Java 17](./features.md) is available in EDP.

 ### Velero